 Bruce Wambheim (University of Utah) is a returning Visiting Instructor.
-Bruce previously taught at Carleton for four years, from 2003-07, and is returning for the 2012-13 academic year.
-He will be teaching macroeconomics, money and banking, American economic history, and a course in financial crises.
-His current academic work applies the tools of institutional economics to an analysis of the history of the early Russian economy.
-Bruce likes to spend time with his buddy, Simba (an English Lab).
-He also plays racquetball and spends his summers working with a white-water rafting outfitter in Idaho.
+Bruce previously taught at Carleton from 2003-07, and is returning for the 2012-15 academic years.
+He teaches principles of macroeconomics, money and banking, American economic history, the economic history of financial crises, and the history of economic ideas.
+His current academic work involves an institutional interpretation of economic history applied to the early Russian economy.
+Bruce was married in March of 2013, and he and his wife, Joan, make their home in Northfield with their buddy, Simba (an English Lab).

 Stephen R. Lewis, Jr. (Ph.D.
 Stanford) was President of Carleton from 1987 to 2002.
 A development economist interested in fiscal, monetary and trade policy, he lived and worked in Pakistan (1963-65), Kenya (1971-73), and Botswana (1977-78, 1980-82) and has been a consultant in several other countries.
 He’s published six books and numerous articles on economic development.
 Since retiring from Carleton, he has served on several corporate and non-profit boards and continues to write and consult.
 View his home page.